Fast and Robust Flocking of Protesters on Street Networks: Framework

 \subsection{Street networks}

-In order to model real-world cities, we leverage OpenStreetMap~\cite{OSM} data and the OSMnx library~\cite{boeing_osmnx_2017}.
-For a given city, we use this library with its default settings to extract the graph $G=(V,E)$ defined as follows: the nodes in $V$ represent street intersections in this city and the links in $E \subseteq V\times V$ represent pieces of streets between them.
-We take the undirected graph $G$, meaning there is no distinction between $(u,v)$ and $(v,u)$ in $E$.
+In order to model real-world cities, we leverage OpenStreetMap data and the OSMnx library~\cite{boeing2024modeling}.
+For a given city, we use this library with its default settings to extract the graph $G=(V,E)$ defined as follows: the nodes in $V$ represent street intersections in this city and the links in $E \subseteq V\times V$ represent the pieces of streets that exist between them.
+We focus on drivable streets because protesters generaly target them in order to maximize their impact on city routine.
+The graph $G$ is undirected, meaning there is no distinction between $(u,v)$ and $(v,u)$ in $E$.
 In addition, we denote by $N(v) = \{u, (u,v) \in E\}$ the set of neighbors of any node $v$ in $V$.

-We performed experiments on a wide ranges of large worldwide cities of diverse sizes and structures.
+We performed experiments on a wide set of large worldwide cities of diverse sizes and structures.
 This led to no significant difference on obtained results.
 We therefore use a typical instance, namely Paris, to present our work in this paper.
 This street network has 9\,602 nodes, 14\,974 links, leading to average degree 3.1.
-Its diameter is 83 hops and its average distance is 39.4 hops.
-The average street length is 99 meters, and the average distance is 5\,552 meters.
+Its diameter is 83 hops and its average distance is 39.4 hops\,\footnote{The distance between two nodes is the length of a shortest path between them.
+The average distance is the average of this length over all pairs pairs of nodes.
+The diameter is the maximal distance.}.
+The average street length is 99 meters, and the average walking distance is 5\,552 meters.